-20. Impact of New Accounting Pronouncements
+21. Impact of New Accounting Pronouncements

-In January 2015, the FASB issued ASU No. 2015-01 Income Statement - Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items.
-ASU 2015-01 eliminates the separate presentation of extraordinary items, net of tax and the related earnings per share, but does not affect the requirement to disclose material items that are unusual in nature or infrequently occurring.
-The amendments in ASU 2015-01 are effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
+In January 2015, the FASB issued ASU 2015-01, which eliminates the concept of extraordinary items from U.S. GAAP as part of its simplification initiative.
+The ASU does not affect disclosure guidance for events or transactions that are unusual in nature or infrequent in their occurrence.
+The ASU is effective for fiscal years and, interim periods within those fiscal years, beginning after December 15, 2015.
+The ASU allows prospective or retrospective application.
+Early adoption is permitted if applied from the beginning of the fiscal year of adoption.
 The Company does not expect the adoption of ASU 2015-01 to have a material impact on the financial statements.